sankey1232/test/readme.md

 ## How to install the app

-To use this app you don't need to install it; just download it and you can run it!
+Just download the code and run it!

 You'll need Python though.